peizhe/Pur_Red_forecast/README.md

 **Introduction**<br>
 　　Ant Financial Services Group (AFSG) processes cash inflow and outflow for millions of its members.
 As one can imagine, predicting future cash flows based on historical data is an important part of AFSG's business.
 Participants will be challenged to predict future cash flows based on users' historical purchase and redemption data to help Ant Financial Services Group (AFSG) improve its funds management abilities.
 (Purchases refers to funds inflow, while redemptions refers to funds outflow.)<br>
 　　This repository is used to store the source code for data analysis and important information obtained during data mining.<br>
+　　The core of the model is to perform time-series analysis, including expotianal smoothing, ARIMA(AutoRegression Integrated Moving average )